 "It's okay," Lydia could barely hear Elizabeth say.
 "My name is Elizabeth Swann."

 "Will Turner," the boy responded, in a raspy, dry voice.

 "I'm watching over you, Will," she assured him.
 Will nodded and then fell unconscious again.
 Lydia went up to her sister and knelt next to the boy.
 Suddenly, Elizabeth noticed a gold chain around Will's neck.
 She took the medallion from his neck and observed it.

 "Elizabeth…" Lydia warned.
 That's when she noticed the skull design on it.
 Lydia widened her eyes.
 There was only one thing a necklace like that could mean.

 "You're a pirate," Elizabeth whispered in surprise.

 "Did he speak?"
-Lydia and Elizabeth quickly turned around and looked at Captain Norrington.
+Lydia and Elizabeth quickly turned around and looked at Lieutenant Norrington.
 Elizabeth quickly hid the necklace behind her back.

 "H-His name is Will Turner," Lydia stammered.
 "T-That's all we found out."